joachim-gassen/tidycovid19/README.md

-Other than the packages mentioned above, the key objective of the {tidycovid19} package is to provide *transparent* access to *various* data sources, including data on governmental interventions.
+Other than the packages mentioned above, the key objective of the {tidycovid19} package is to provide *transparent* access to *various* data sources at the country-day level, including data on governmental interventions.
 It does not contain any data per se.
-Instead, it provides functions to pull data from publicly available sources.
+Instead, it provides functions to pull data from publicly available authoritative sources.
+Also, it does not provide sub-country level data for the time being.

 For those interested in speedy downloads it alternatively provides the option to download from the cached data in this repo (stored in the